elenkaranikola/internet-and-applications/README.md

  - *_.py:* is the code used to insert our data to a table, the file's name is the table's name we insert our data.
  - *database2.js:* connects with the database and runs some quiries that selects all articles published per month by "PLoS One" magazine
  - *final-chart.html:* shows the plot produced by database2.js
+ - *app.js:* connects with database, serves in localhost:3000